 Tank Test Your Salmon Flies

 This process of visualisation should in all cases start at the riverside before final salmon fly selection time if you're taking this business seriously.
-Don't just tie on any old fly just because it's the correct pattern and size as that's telling you nothing about the fly's actual movement.
-Before you commit to any fly tie it onto a leader and get it wet in the river to see how it moves in the stream.
-If it's not got a stream 'live bait' style movement of its own then put it in the bin and try another one!
+Don't just tie on any old fly just because it's the correct pattern and size as that's telling you nothing about the fly's actual in-stream movement.
+Before you commit to any fly tie it onto a leader and get it wet at the side of the river to see how it moves in the stream.
+If it's not got a 'live bait' style movement of its own then put it in the bin and try another one!
 Be ruthless as the bottom line in this game is you only ever need 2 or 3 vey good salmon flies to have a 'bumper' salmon fishing season!
 If you're not absolutely brimming with excitement with what you've just tied on the end of your leader your quality of salmon fly needs a serious re-think.
 Remember that a blind dog in a snow storm can catch the easy fish but there's much more satisfaction in this game being the 3rd or 4th rod through a pool to produce 1 or 2 fish that the preceding anglers haven't even had a sniff of!

 Faith Is The Number One Fly Tying Ingredient